mkunes/w2v2_audioFrameClassification/README.md

 - **data preparation:** *to be added later (code needs some cleaning)*

-  in the meantime, follow the example above
+  in the meantime, follow the example above (JSON format)
 - **training:** `wav2vec2_audioFrameClassification/wav2vec2_audioFrameClassification.py`

   see `wav2vec2_audioFrameClassification/run.sh` for an example of how to use